-Researching your market will not cost you more than your time.
-Identify not only your target markets, but also the characteristics of what your ideal customer types would be.
+Research is the first crucial part of creating a marketing plan.
+Identify not only your target markets but also the characteristics of what your ideal customer types would be.
 Once you understand your market, you can then focus your marketing messages to attract and engage customers.

-For help researching your area and working with your local Small Business Development Center regional office, call us at 1-800-Jersey-7 or chat with us.
+For help researching your area and working with your local Small Business Development Center regional office, call us at 1-800-Jersey-7 or chat with small business experts.

 Recent Regulations and Resources

 Host an event, take an ad out in the local paper, or even just talk to your neighbors.
-Connecting with your local community is a great way to increase awareness of your business within the community.
+Connecting with your local community is a great way to increase awareness of your business.

 Creating an online presence for your product or business can help boost your revenues and grow your customer base.
 From small businesses to large ones, an up-to-date website and eCommerce site can be used for anything from selling products or booking consultations or appointments.